SpecFlowOSS/SpecFlow.Plus.Examples/UseVSCode/Readme.md

 ## Project Setup

 You have to use MSBuild to generate the code-behind files of your feature files.
-See <insert link to MSBuild blog post here> how to do this.
+See [here](https://specflow.org/2019/generating-code-behind-files-using-msbuild) for more information on how to do this.

 If you do not do this, you will not have any tests to execute.